codemagic-ci-cd/codemagic-docs/content/flutter-publishing/publishing-to-aws.md

 weight: 7
 ---

-You can use custom scripts to publish your app artifacts to external sources.
-Here's an example for publishing to [Amazon S3](https://aws.amazon.com/s3/).
+In order to publish your web application to AWS S3:

+1. Navigate to your workflows **Distribution** section
+2. Select `Enable AWS S3 bucket publishing`.
-In order to publish your web application to AWS S3, you simply need to navigate to your workflows **Distribution** section and provide the values for `AWS access key ID`, `AWS secret access Key` and `Bucket name`.
-In addition, make sure to select `Enable AWS S3 bucket publishing`.
+3. Provide the values for `AWS access key ID`, `AWS secret access Key` and `Bucket name`.

 You can follow the [instructions](https://aws.amazon.com/getting-started/hands-on/backup-to-s3-cli/) provided by Amazon to create your account and get the necessary details.